jebus197/CANDELA/README.md

    - Update any configuration files as needed for your environment or blockchain anchoring requirements.

 4. **Run CANDELA:**
-   - Refer to the documentation for running the main modules and interacting with the directive scaffold.
+   - Refer to the [documentation](./docs/README.md) for details on running the main modules and interacting with the directive scaffold.

 ## Documentation

-- Please refer to the [docs](./docs/) directory for detailed documentation, API references, and usage guides.
+- Please see the [docs folder](./docs/) for detailed documentation, API references, and usage guides.

 ## Contributing

 We welcome contributions from the community!
-To get started:
+To get started, please read our [contributing guidelines](./CONTRIBUTING.md).

-1. Fork this repository.
-2. Create your feature branch (`git checkout -b feature/my-feature`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/my-feature`).
-5. Open a pull request.

-For detailed guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+See the [LICENSE](./LICENSE) file for details.

 ## Contact

-For questions, issues, or suggestions, please open an [issue](https://github.com/jebus197/CANDELA/issues) or contact the maintainer directly.
+For questions, issues, or suggestions, please open an [issue](https://github.com/jebus197/CANDELA/issues) or contact the maintainer directly via GitHub.

 ---